 Marine holobiont assembly and regulation

-Two critical challenges partially addressed by using model systems are 1) to decipher the factors determining holobiont composition; and 2) to elucidate the impacts and roles of the different partners in these complex systems over time.
+Two critical challenges partially addressed by using model systems are 1) to decipher the factors determining holobiont composition and 2) to elucidate the impacts and roles of the different partners in these complex systems over time.
 Some marine organisms such as bivalves transmit part of the microbiota maternally (Bright and Bulgheresi 2010; Funkhouser and Bordenstein 2013).
 In other marine holobionts, vertical transmission may be weak and inconsistent, whereas mixed modes of transmission (vertical and horizontal) or intermediate modes (pseudo-vertical, where horizontal acquisition frequently involves symbionts of parental origin) are more common (Björk et al. 2019).
 Identifying the factors shaping holobiont composition and understanding their evolution is highly relevant for marine organisms given that most marine hosts display a high specificity for their microbiota and even patterns of phylosymbiosis (Kazamia et al. 2016; Brooks et al. 2016; Pollock et al. 2018), despite a highly connected and microbe-rich environment.

-During microbiota transmission (whether vertical or horizontal), "selection" (as opposed to "drift") is a key process in establishing or maintaining a holobiont microbial community that is distinct from the environment.
-The immune system of the host is one way of performing this selection in both marine and terrestrial holobionts, and perturbations can lead to dysbiosis, and eventually microbial infections (Selosse et al. 2014; de Lorgeril et al. 2018).
+During microbiota transmission (whether vertical or horizontal), selection by the host and/or by other components of the microbiome, is a key process in establishing or maintaining a holobiont microbial community that is distinct from the environment.
+The immune system of the host is one way of performing this selection in both marine and terrestrial holobionts.
+Perturbations in the transmission or the recruitment of the microbiota can lead to dysbiosis, and eventually microbial infections (Selosse et al. 2014; de Lorgeril et al. 2018).
 Dysbiotic individuals frequently display higher variability in their microbial community composition than healthy individuals, an observation in line with the “Anna Karenina principle” (Zaneveld et al. 2017), although there are exceptions to this rule (e.g. Marzinelli et al. 2015).
 A specific case of dysbiosis is the so-called “Rasputin effect” where benign endosymbionts opportunistically become detrimental to the host due to processes such as reduction in immune response under food deprivation, coinfections, or environmental pressure (Overstreet and Lotz 2016).
 Many diseases are now interpreted as the result of a microbial imbalance and the rise of opportunistic or polymicrobial infections upon host stress (Egan and Gardiner 2016).
 For instance in reef-building corals, warming destabilizes cnidarian-dinoflagellate associations, and some beneficial Symbiodiniacea strains switch their physiology and sequester more resources for their own growth at the expense of the coral host, leading to coral bleaching and even death (Baker et al. 2018).

 Another way of selecting a holobiont microbial community is by chemically mediated microbial gardening.
 This concept has been demonstrated for land plants, where root exudates manipulate microbiome composition (Lebeis et al. 2015).
 In marine environments, the phylogenetic diversity of hosts and symbionts suggests both conserved and marine-specific chemical interactions, but studies are still in their infancy.
 For instance, seaweeds can chemically garden beneficial microbes, facilitating normal morphogenesis and increasing disease resistance (Kessler et al. 2018; Saha and Weinberger 2019), and seaweeds and corals structure their surface-associated microbiome by producing chemo-attractants and anti-bacterial compounds (Harder et al. 2012; Ochsenkühn et al. 2018).
 There are fewer examples of chemical gardening in unicellular hosts, but it seems highly likely that similar processes are in place (Gribben et al. 2017; Cirri and Pohnert 2019).